Bliss n Eso: Death of Johann Ofner during production

 On 23 January 2017, Johann Ofner, a professional stunt double was shot in the chest and killed during The Dreamers production of the music video for "Friend Like You" at the Brooklyn Standard, a bar in Eagle Lane, Brisbane, Australia.
 After the incident, the group announced that "Off The Grid"'s release date would be moved to 28 April.

 Statement from the band "We continue to express our support and condolences to the family and friends of those so deeply affected by this sad event and appreciate your ongoing understanding in this incredibly difficult time."

 The coronial inquest determined that the stunt double was killed by the wad of a blank shotgun round that was not intended to be fired directly at anyone.

 2020–present: The Sun

 On 16 June 2021, Bliss N Eso announced the release of their seventh studio album, The Sun.
 The album was proceeded by the singles "Lighthouse", "So Happy"/"Send It", "Good People" and "OG's".

+2025: The Moon

+Bliss n Eso embarked on their Party on the Moon Tour 2025 across Australia from May to August in support of their album The Moon (The Light Side).
+They were joined by Melbourne rapper Ivan Ooze.
+In May 2025, the group announced the follow up The Moon (The Dark Side) will be released on 3 October 2025.
+It was brought forward a week and released on 26 September 2025.